What is the Eisenhower Matrix?

 It’s not always easy to learn how to hand things off that are below our paygrade, but it’s an important skill, and one that the Eisenhower Matrix makes a lot clearer.
 We’re willing to guess that, after you’ve scheduled all your urgent-important tasks, and made room to finish the important-not-urgent tasks in the future, there isn’t all that much time left on your calendar.

 That’s good!
 The reality of productivity, especially if you’re good at what you do, is that there are more important tasks to do than you could ever get done in a day.
 That’s because you’ve proved yourself to be a talented and efficient person, not because you’re failing to get everything done.
 That’s the reason every general commands hundreds of officers, and why the president fills half the White House with people who help them get things done.
+You can start delegating people to help clean the house, plan your meals, or update your blog.
+If you’re brand new to this, start with something easy like delegating watering the plants.

 But if you’re new to delegating, or a bit of a control freak, it can be difficult to hand things off at first – after all, if you want it done right, you do it yourself.
 Unfortunately, that’s not a viable strategy for becoming an effective person.
 Instead, you have to become a leader, and your urgent-unimportant tasks are a perfect place to start.